YuansGitHub/iOS-CoreData-CoreDataStack/README.md

 # iOS-CoreData-CoreDataStack
 iOS-CoreDataStack

 This is a summary of learning Core Data.
 The goal is to help myself and other beginners to understand how the Core Data works and how to use it.
-All materials are from internet and Apple documentations.
+All materials are collected from internet and Apple documentations.

 # What is CoreData?
 Core Data is an object graph management and persistence framework in the OS X and iOS SDKs.
 It can use SQLite as the data store behind the scenes.
 Core Data managed object context is not thread-safe.